aatmunbaxi/site/content/comp/magic-square-common-lisp.md

 will be encoded as the list `(1 2 3 4 5 6 7 8 9)`.

-In order to check if a square is a &ldquo;real&rdquo; magic square, we need some helper functions that will be used to check the win condition.
+In order to check if a square is a "real" magic square, we need some helper functions that will be used to check the win condition.

 ### Summing List Values {#summing-list-values}

 The first thing we need is the ability to sum all values of a list.
-This doesn&rsquo;t really require much to do, but it&rsquo;s convenient to have a succinct name to refer to.
+This doesn't really require much to do, but it's convenient to have a succinct name to refer to.

 ```lisp
 (defun sum (vals)